-Data Catalog can catalog the native metadata on data assets from the following Google Cloud storage system sources:
+Data Catalog can catalog asset metadata from different Google Cloud systems.

-You can also use Data Catalog APIs to create and manage entries for custom data resource types.
+You can also use Data Catalog APIs to integrate with custom data sources.

-After your data is catalogued, you can add your own metadata to these assets using tags.
+After your data is cataloged, you can add your own metadata to these assets using tags.

 Data Catalog handles two types of metadata: technical metadata and business metadata.
-To understand the difference, see the example Data Catalog entry below:
+To know more about metadata, see Data Catalog metadata.